 The Monzo scheme is personalized to how they manage design files in Sketch.
 But you can adapt it for your own use.
 Here’s how I adapted it:

 It’s beautiful in its simplicity.
 You can add as many sub-categories as you want.
 In my own use I haven’t had to use more than two.
 To keep it simple I think you should only use one category.
+Qualifiers describe the file.
 Here’s how that looks in my system:

 OLD: guide-cooking basics